Heliconia aurantiaca: As ornamental plants

 Heliconia aurantiaca is cold-sensitive, needing temperatures above ~4.5°C (~40°F).
 They don't tolerate heavy clearing and disturbance.
 Gardeners in warm areas do grow the species, however, because its inflorescences are excellent for cut flower arrangements, plus it serves well along borders where it spreads quickly and makes an attractive mass effect.
 Its leaves wilt when used as cut foliage.

 Taxonomy

 A 2025 study of the genus Heliconia, based on extensive fieldwork and genetic analysis, concludes that the genus consists of 17 sections in five subgenera.
 Heliconia aurantiaca belongs to the newly erected section Aurantiacae.

 Heliconia aurantiaca was first described by Ambroise Verschaffelt (1825-1886), a horticulturist in Belgium.
 The description appeared in his nursery catalogue.
 Here is the original 1861 description in French, translated into English, Spanish and German:

 Etymology

 The genus name Heliconia is named after Mount Helicon in southern Greece, regarded as the home of the Muses.

-Etymology

-The genus name Heliconia is named after Mount Helicon in southern Greece, regarded as the home of the Muses.

 The species name aurantiaca is from the New Latin aurantiacus meaning "orange, between yellow and scarlet," apparently in reference to the flower color.